 Here in the bible belt, we hear quite a bit about the evils of Halloween.
 If the coverage in our local paper is any indication, most Southern Baptists (the dominant Christian denomination here) want nothing to do with Halloween and take their kids to church instead of letting them experience Halloween.
 Several pastors have been quoted in the paper saying that Halloween is evil and that good Christians should turn their backs on it.

 I can understand parents not wanting their children to trick-or-treat in high crime areas or having other concerns about safety (even though the whole razor blades in apples thing appears to be an urban legend).
-What I can't understand is this conviction among many Christian extremists that demons actually prowl the earth on Halloween.
-I realize that their religion must create threats to maintain itself, but there are so many real threats to safety (e.g., international conflict, Bush's "cowboy diplomacy," poverty, etc.) that could be addressed instead.
+What I can't understand is this conviction among many fundamentalist Christians that demons actually prowl the earth on Halloween.
+I realize that their religion must create threats to maintain itself, but there are so many real threats to safety (e.g., international conflict, poverty, crime, etc.) that could be addressed instead.

-While I am not convinced that a historical Jesus existed, I certainly do not believe that he came back from the dead even if he actually existed.
+While I am not convinced that a historical Jesus existed or that having an answer to the question of whether he did is terribly interesting, I certainly do not believe that he came back from the dead if he actually existed.
 I find it quite puzzling that modern Christians base their religion on this ancient zombie tale.
 Yes, if their account is to be believed, Jesus was a zombie.
-They accuse we horror fans of having a shaky grasp on reality, but at least we know our zombie films are fictional!
+They accuse we horror fans of having a shaky grasp on reality, but at least most of us know our zombie films are fictional!